The 5 Love Languages: Hype or Hope?

 The 5 Love Languages

 The author describes five languages.
-Of course, humans being complicated beasts, each love language has a number of "dialects".
+Of course, since humans are complicated beasts, each love language has a number of "dialects".

 Here's a quick overview of the languages, and some of the dialects: